medgift/PROCESS_L2/README.md

 The master script is a pipeline-based program that can be run by the command

-python train_cnn.py GPU_DEVICE RANDOM_SEED
+python train_cnn.py GPU_DEVICE EXPERIMENT_NAME RANDOM_SEED

 GPU_DEVICE = GPU index on server
+EXPERIMENT_NAME = name of the experiment
 RANDOM_SEED = seed for reproducibility.

 For example, you can run the script as follows:

-python train_cnn.py 0 1001
+python train_cnn.py 0 debug_run 1001